EkinKar/yelpCamp/README.md

-A project that I built while following a web dev. course on Udemy.
+A project that I built while following a web dev. course on Udemy.\
-The project is built by using node.js, express.js, mongoDB and ejs.
+The project is built by using node.js, express.js, mongoDB and ejs.\
+You can register, add a new campground and leave a review :) \
-You can check it from the following link: https://ekinyelpcamp.herokuapp.com/
+Check it out from the following link: https://ekinyelpcamp.herokuapp.com/